-My journey into the world of barefoot began in the early 2000’s when I bought my mare, Cheyenne.
+My journey into the world of barefoot began in the suburbs of Chicago when I bought my mare, Cheyenne in the early 2000’s.
 She was shod in front and toed in on her RF.
 She developed a habit of tripping and stumbling, which became concerning and potentially dangerous.
-A friend mentioned I should try barefoot and so I pulled her shoes and found a great barefoot trimmer.
+I tried going barefoot.

 Fast forward to years later, I worked at a local barn in Virginia while I finished my undergraduate degree.
 I fell in love with a horse there and he became my first experiment.
 Could you take a horse out of shoes and make him sound again?
 A trimmer well-versed in the “Hoof Guided Method” (one of many barefoot trimming philosophies) taught me how to use my tools and then I was on my own.
 This horse had so many issues that I had to dive deep into research to discover how to help heal his body and his feet.

 A local equine trigger point myotherapist noticed my progress with him and started referring me to her clients.
 At first I was hesitant, but I realized that I could really help horses in my area even though I was just starting out.
 My business grew so fast I brought on an apprentice.

 My apprentice, Britinee, and I got in touch with Paige Poss (http://www.ironfreehoof.com/ and http://www.anatomy-of-the-equine.com/) to continue our education.
 Our time with her was invaluable.
 We hosted a dissection clinic with Paige in Virginia Beach in the summer of 2017, and it was an incredible experience.
 Many of my clients attended and we passed cadaver bones back and forth to each other, in awe.